The Cheapest Ticket Problem in Public Transport: Zone-based Fare Structures

 Analogously to Theorems~\ref{zone-elongation} and~\ref{zone2} for the basic zone tariff, we get the following results: \begin{theorem} Let a price function $P$ be given.
 All ZOAs w.r.t.\ $P$ satisfy the no-elongation property if and only if $P$ is increasing. \end{theorem}

-\begin{lemma} Let $p$ be a ZOA, and let $W$ be a path between $x,y \in V$. \begin{itemize} \item If $W$ visits a minimum number of zones, i.e., it is an $x$-$y$-path which minimizes $z(W)$, it is a cheapest path from $x$ to $y$. \item If $P$ is strictly increasing, then $W$ is a cheapest path from $x$ to $y$ if and only if $W$ visits a minimum number of zones. \end{itemize} In both cases, the corresponding cheapest standard ticket $T=(W)$ is also a cheapest ticket if $p$ satisfies the no-stopover property. \end{lemma}
+\begin{lemma} Let $p$ be a ZOA with an increasing price function $P\!$, and let $W$ be a path between $x,y \in V\!$. \begin{itemize} \item If $W$ traverses a minimum number of zones, i.e., it is an $x$-$y$-path which minimizes $z(W)$, it is a cheapest path from $x$ to $y$. \item If $P$ is strictly increasing, then $W$ is a cheapest path from $x$ to $y$ if and only if $W$ traverses a minimum number of zones. \end{itemize} In both cases, the corresponding cheapest standard ticket $T=(W)$ is also a cheapest ticket if $p$ satisfies the no-stopover property. \end{lemma}

 In \eqref{eq-zneu} and hence in Definition~\ref{de-zoa} a \emph{minimal} assignment is needed.
 Enumerating all possible assignments would lead to an exponential search.
 In the following, we show how such an assignment and even more a cheapest path for a ZOA can be computed in polynomial time.
 To this end we construct a new graph, namely the overlaps-resolved graph, in which we resolve the overlap areas by creating new nodes and adding edge weights that represent the number of crossed zone borders.